More at rubyonrails.org:

 • Client-side validations can be useful, but are generally unreliable if used alone.
 If they are implemented using JavaScript, they may be bypassed if JavaScript is turned off in the user's browser.
 However, if combined with other techniques, client-side validation can be a convenient way to provide users with immediate feedback as they use your site.

 • Controller-level validations can be tempting to use, but often become unwieldy and difficult to test and maintain.
-Whenever possible, it's a good idea to keep your controllers simple, as it will make your application a pleasure to work with in the long run.
+Whenever possible, it's a good idea to keep your controllers simple, as it will make working with your application easier in the long run.

-There are two kinds of Active Record objects: those that correspond to a row inside your database and those that do not.
-When you create a fresh object, for example using the new method, that object does not belong to the database yet.
-Once you call save upon that object it will be saved into the appropriate database table.
-Active Record uses the new_record? instance method to determine whether an object is already in the database or not.
+There are two kinds of Active Record objects - those that correspond to a row inside your database and those that do not.
+When you instantiate a new object, using the new method, the object does not get saved in the database as yet.
+Once you call save on that object then will it be saved into the appropriate database table.
+Active Record uses an instance method called persisted? (and its inverse new_record?) to determine whether an object is already in the database or not.
 Consider the following Active Record class:

 class Person < ApplicationRecord